 You should NOT take Livial if you have had a natural period within the last 12 months.

 If you forget to take a tablet, try and take it within 12 hours of the normal time.
-If 12 hours has already passed, just skip the dose and take the next tablet at the normal time.
+If 12 hours have already passed, just skip the dose and take the next tablet at the normal time.
 Never take a double dose to make up for a missed one.

 Like all medications, Livial can cause side effects in some patients.
 If you experience any of the following, stop taking Livial immediately and see a doctor straight away: